Glossary

 group element

-An individual element of the group.
+An individual element of a group.

 group generator